 Internal Data often have these attributes:

-In general, ASU Internal Data should only be stored and shared via University owned, maintained, or purchased devices, solutions, and services.
+In general, App State Internal Data should only be stored and shared via University-owned, maintained, or purchased devices, solutions, and services.

 In general, Internal data should not be stored or shared via:

 Institutional information that has few restrictions or is intended for public use.